How to Start a Nonprofit Organization: Your Comprehensive Guide

 Apply for 501(c)(3) Status

-Submit Form 1023 to the IRS to secure federal tax-exempt status.
-This crucial step allows your organization to receive tax-deductible donations.
+Submit Form 1023 to the IRS to obtain tax-exempt status, allowing your organization to receive tax-deductible donations.
+This is a critical step for fundraising.

 4

-Navigating the Legal Landscape: Incorporation and 501(c)(3) Status
+Navigating the Legal Landscape: Incorporation and 501(c)(3) Application

 Comparison